-For years I would take pictures of plants on the trail and send them to my Mom asking, “do you know what kind of plant this is?”.
-And I’d think to myself, wow wouldn’t it be really cool if there was an app that could tell you these things.
+Have you ever seen a plant on the trail and wondered, “what kind of plant is that?”.
+I used to do this all the time and I’d think to myself, wow wouldn’t it be really cool if there was an app that could tell you these things.
 Well, it turns out there is!

-I recently discovered the Seek by iNaturalist app.
-This item on the list of best hiking apps was developed by the California Academy of Sciences and National Geographic.
+One of the coolest hiking apps is Seek by iNaturalist.
+It was developed by the California Academy of Sciences and National Geographic.
 Seek uses your camera and GPS location to identify plants and animals you encounter on the trail.

-This completely free app is the only tool you need to identify planets, stars, and constellations in the night sky.
+This free hiking app is the only tool you need to identify planets, stars, and constellations in the night sky.
 The app uses the phone’s built-in compass to locate astronomical objects.

 The app overlays graphics of night sky objects based on where you point your phone.
 Plus, you can read more about the object of interest, such as the International Space Station.

 You can even set notifications for upcoming stargazing events, like meteor showers or planet sightings.
 I’ve found this app to be great for stargazing before sunrise hikes or after sunset hikes.

 The free, “lite” version is great for most hikers, but the full, paid version o the app offers an apple watch app, a widget for your phone, and thousands of additional night sky objects!
 The full Skyview app only costs $1.99 to purchase.

 Cairn is the ultimate hiking safety app!
 All the app’s features are designed to keep you safe on the hiking trail.
 The most popular features include sharing your route and GPS location with friends and family, downloading offline maps, and real-time location and status updates.